Certifiably Pseudorandom Financial Derivatives

 \begin{proof} First fix $\globe = z$.
 Now let $F_D$ denote the cumulative distribution function of distribution $D$.
 We can choose random variables $X$ and $Y$ according to $D_g=D_g(z)$ and $D_\ell = D_\ell(z)$, respectively, by choosing $W \in [0,1]$ uniformly and outputting $X= F_{D_g}^{-1}(W)$ and $Y= F_{D_\ell}^{-1}(W)$.
 This ``coupling" and the domination condition imply that for every point in the probability space, $X \geq Y$.
 Thus, we may substitute good assets for lemons in such a way that for any point in the probability space, the value of every asset either increases or remains the same.
 The lemma follows. \end{proof}

-Since a CDO simply restructures payoffs, the sum of the expected payoffs of the CDO equals the sum of the payoffs of the underlying assets.
-This gives the following observation.
+Recall that $\mu$ and $\lambda$ are the expected values of each good asset and lemon, respectively, and $\delta = \mu - \lambda$.
+Since a CDO simply restructures payoffs, the sum of the expected payoffs of the CDO equals the sum of the payoffs of the underlying assets, implying the following observation.